SilberWitch/eBookUtility/README.md

 ## topic2
 more text
 ```
-4. On the command line, write ```php createBook.php MyShortBookTitle.md "Author Name"``` and press Enter.
+4. On the command line, write ```php createBook.php MyShortBookTitle.md "Author Name" "book version"``` and press Enter.
 Make sure to replace the filename with the short title you want to use and the author name with the name or npub of the person/entity that should be listed as the author in the 30040 event.
+The book version is the edition, translation, etc. of the book.
 5. All of the event metadata will be added to the *eventsCreated.txt* file.
 6. The 30040 eventID will be sent to stdout (usually the command line) in the form of an njump hyperlink.
 The link will not work, if you wrote to a local relay, but you can still see the eventID.